-Biographical details: Adele Baker was born in 1891, at Penrith NSW, the daughter of Alfred and Sophia Baker (nee Ashbury).
-After leaving school, Adele completed her nursing training at the Nepean Cottage Hospital.
-After leaving school, Adele undertook her nursing training at the Nepean Cottage Hospital Penrith.
+Mary Adele Baker was born in 1891, at Penrith NSW, the daughter of Alfred and Sophia Baker (nee Ashbury).
+After leaving school, Adele (as she was known) completed her nursing training at the Nepean Cottage Hospital.
 In 1913, the Nepean Times reported the results a second year examination in surgery.
 Students were asked a range of questions on subjects as diverse as disinfectants, bed sore prevention and treatment, after care of tracheotomy, preparing patients for general operations such as the removal of an appendix, identification of pressure points and arteries, and resuscitating a patient.
-Nurse Baker was the prizewinner in the second year nurses examination receiving 92 in the practical examination and 99 in the vapour examination.
+Nurse Baker was the prize winner in the second year nurses examination receiving 92 in the practical examination and 99 in the vapour examination.

-Military Service with AANS: On 24 May 1917, Adele enlisted in the Australian Army Nursing Service (AANS) and was appointed a Staff Nurse.
+On 24 May 1917, Adele enlisted in the Australian Army Nursing Service (AANS) and was appointed a Staff Nurse.
 She left Melbourne aboard the RMS Mooltan , a mail steamer, along with 300 nurses bound for Salonika.
-The ship arrived at Suez on 19 June 1917 and the nurses travelled to Cairo via train.
+The ship arrived at Suez on 19 July 1917 and the nurses travelled to Cairo via train.
 On 25 July 1917, Adele left Alexandria aboard the Chagres for Salonika.